Psykotango

 B. Conflict & Repair Dynamics

-This pillar explores somatic communication.
+and staying connected during tension.
 Beyond words, we pay attention to tone, pacing, posture, and nervous system cues.
 Couples learn to express and receive from a more regulated and present state, allowing communication to become more authentic and connected.

 C. Attachment & Emotional Patterns